algolia/autocomplete/packages/website/docs/creating-multi-source-autocompletes.md

 ### Separating result types

-We recommend separating different result types with headers when using sources other than just Recent Searches and Query Suggestions.
-We can use the `transformSource` option of the plugins.
+When using sources other than just recent and suggested searches, it's best to label the different result types with [`headers`](templates/#header).
+For the `createLocalStorageRecentSearchesPlugin` and `createQuerySuggestionsPlugin` plugins, you can use the [`transformSource`](createquerysuggestionsplugin/#transformsource) option to do this.

 ```js title="index.js"
 import { autocomplete } from '@algolia/autocomplete-js';